+Looking to donate clothes and purge your closet to free up space in your apartment?
 Every so often, it becomes time to get rid of the old to make room for the new.
-This applies to household items and wardrobes as well.
+This applies to household items as well.

 Take an inventory of your possessions and look for items that you don’t really use anymore that you can pass on to others in need.
 After you’ve gone through your drawers and closets and sorted your discarded items in a donation section, there are a few ways to get them off your hands.

 Listed below are a few different ways to have a get-together, turn a profit, or make a charitable donation with your unused clothes and household items.

 Community shelters in your area are a great option for donating your clothes and household items.
 Shelters can always use donations, and there will always be people who are in need of clothing and other items.

 Below are some shelters in the New Orleans area:

 We live in a digital era where most things are done online.
 Freecycle, Craigslist, and eBay are free and easy online tools you can use to give away your old clothes or appliances.
 You can manage the entire process by listing the items you want to give away for free or sell, and coordinate your own shipping or delivery.